LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 So, what do we need to test here?
 My first thought, the `Company Owner` needs to do every action only for his company.
 So, we need to test:
 - For the activities list, the company owner can see only his company's activities and cannot see other companies.
-- For create, edit, and delete it's the same and we have already written similar tests in the `CompanyGuideTest`.
+- For create, edit, and delete, it's the same, and we have already written similar tests in the `CompanyGuideTest`.

 **tests/Feature/ActivityTest.php**:
 ```php